skrub-data/skrub/CONTRIBUTING.rst

 .. the tests with the command ``pytest -s skrub/tests``; note that this may
 .. take a long time.
 Some tests may raise warnings such as:

+If you ran the tests ``pytest -s skrub/tests``;
+you may have seen some warnings such as:

 .. code:: sh